drk1wi/Modlishka/README.md

          	Strip all clear-text from the traffic and proxy through HTTPS only

       -jsRules string
-        	Comma separated list of URL patterns and JS base64 encoded payloads that will be injected.
+        	Comma separated list of URL patterns and JS base64 encoded payloads that will be injected - e.g.: target.tld:base64(alert(1)),..,etc

       -listeningAddress string
         	Listening address - e.g.: 0.0.0.0  (default "127.0.0.1")